kappelmann/engaging-large-scale-functional-programming/resources/io_mocking/README.md

 By default, Artemis runs `./run.sh -s` to execute the tests.
 You can modify `run.sh` to adapt the build and test process.

+## Acknowledgments

+The inital mocking framework was written by [Manuel Eberl](http://pruvisto.org) at TU Munich.